raj-open/example-rabbit-mq/docs/models/application/README.md

-# Documentation for Schemata for config files.
+# Documentation for General models for application

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints